Prep

 (Walk in place.)

-(Wiggle fingers in the air downward as if raining.
+(Wiggle your fingers in the air downward as if raining.
 Then, make a waving motion with your hand.)

 But God didn’t forget about Noah, his family, or all the animals living inside the boat.
 The floodwaters began to give way to dry land, and God spoke to Noah.

-(Cup hands around mouth.)
+(Cup your hands around your mouth.)

 “Come out,” God told Noah.
 “Bring your family and all the animals out, too.
 Multiply and be fruitful.”